Government’s 11-Point Clarification on EPF Taxation

 6. The main category of people for whom EPF scheme was created are the members of EPFO who are within the statutory wage limit of Rs.15,000 per month.
 Out of around 3.7 crores contributing members of EPFO as on today, around 3 crore subscribers are in this category.
 For this category of people, there is not going to be any change in the new dispensation.

 7. However, in EPFO, there are about 60 lakh contributing members who have accepted EPF voluntarily and they are highly-paid employees of private sector companies.
-For this category of people, amount at present can be withdrawn without any tax liability.
+For this category of people, the amount at present can be withdrawn without any tax liability.
 We are changing this.
-What we are saying is that such employee can withdraw without tax liability provided he contributes 60 per cent in annuity product so that pension security can be created for him according to his earning level.
-However, if he chooses not to put any amount in Annuity product the tax would not be charged on 40 per cent.
+What we are saying is that such employee can withdraw without tax liability provided he contributes 60 percent in annuity product so that pension security can be created for him according to his earning level.
+However, if he chooses not to put any amount in Annuity product the tax would not be charged on 40 percent.

 8. There is no change in the existing tax treatment of Public Provident Fund (PPF).

-9. Currently there is no monetary ceilings on the employer contribution under EPF with only ceiling being that it would be 12 per cent of the salary of the employee member.
-Similarly, there is no monetary ceiling on the employer contribution under NPS, except that it would be 10 per cent of salary.
+9. Currently, there are no monetary ceilings on the employer contribution under EPF with the only ceiling being that it would be 12 percent of the salary of the employee member.
+Similarly, there is no monetary ceiling on the employer contribution under NPS, except that it would be 10 percent of salary.

-10. Now the Finance Bill 2016 provides that there would be monetary ceiling of Rs.
-1.5 lakh on employer contribution considered with the ceiling of the 12 per cent rate of employer contribution, whichever is less.
+10. Now the Finance Bill 2016 provides that there would be a monetary ceiling of Rs.
+1.5 lakh on employer contribution considered with the ceiling of the 12 percent rate of employer contribution, whichever is less.

-11. We have received representations today from various sections suggesting that if the amount of 60 per cent of corpus is not invested in the annuity products, the tax should be levied only on accumulated returns on the corpus and not on the contributed amount.
-We have also received representations asking for not having any monetary limit on the employer contribution under EPF, because such a limit is not there in NPS.
+11. We have received representations today from various sections suggesting that if the amount of 60 percent of the corpus is not invested in the annuity products, the tax should be levied only on accumulated returns on the corpus and not on the contributed amount.
+We have also received representations asking for not having any monetary limit on the employer contribution under EPF because such a limit is not there in NPS.
 The Finance Minister would be considering all these suggestions and taking a view on it in due course.